LIVING LATIN IN ROME HIGH SCHOOL

 Over the course of history, Latin has been the language of emperors, popes, scholars, poets, peasants, and soldiers.
 But the vitality and range which Latin has developed over the course of its long, layered history sometimes fails to come through in the traditional classroom setting.
 Too often, Latin is treated as a grammatical exercise to be dissected and translated instead of as a language to be heard, spoken, written, and read.
 This course treats Latin as a living language.
 By combining daily readings and rigorous grammar and syntax review with active oral production in situ in Rome, this course hopes to make students fall in love with Latin and make it their own.

-This intensive Latin language course provides motivated high school students a continuous period of study of Latin and introduces them to the most important ancient sites of Rome and its surrounding areas.
+This intensive Latin language course provides motivated high school students a continuous period of study of Latin and introduces them to the most interesting ancient sites of Rome and its surrounding areas.
 The course combines traditional classroom instruction with the active use of Latin as a living language.
-In some sessions, students meet in an air conditioned classroom to read and discuss well-known passages from Latin literature connected with an ancient Roman site.
-Other sessions use the city as a classroom.
+In some sessions, students meet in small groups in air conditioned classrooms to read and discuss well-known passages from Latin literature connected with an ancient Roman site and with the themes of the day.
+Other sessions take our learning outside.
 Students visit sites mentioned in the readings and work with the teachers in small groups, using Latin actively to interact with each other and the site they are visiting.
 Grammar, vocabulary, and syntax seen in readings are reinforced and practiced in a memorable and authentic setting.
-On some days, students may also take a full-day trip to an ancient site outside of the city.
+On some days, students also take full-day trips where all learning happens on-site.

 ADMISSION